tikv/rust-rocksdb/README.md

 To install rocksdb, please refer to it's installation guide.
 For Windows users, please make sure you configure rocksdb with `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS` enabled.

-Or enable feature `static-link`, the crate will download and complie RocksDB automatically, including it's dependencies.
+Or enable feature `static-link`, the crate will download and complie RocksDB automatically, including its dependencies.

 ```bash
 cargo build --features static-link